 - Third Henry D. Green Symposium in the Decorative Arts, Georgia Museum of Art

-- Museum of Early Southern Decorative Arts (MESDA), Summer Institute
+- Museum of Early Southern Decorative Arts (MESDA)

 - Colonial Dames, Dumbarton House